RCRamsey/ky_jail_phone_rates/README.md

 Chris becomes fed up having thought this was going to be a one time blip in Erica's history.
 He researches online to see if all jails have this same fee system or just his.
 He finds my map site.

-- He finds it's not just his county, however his is the most expensive.
-He changes the map attribute to *delineate* (1st min-additional minute-15 minute phone call costs) and **reexpress** using a slider the proportional symbols across 32 county facilities in Kentucky.
+- The proportionally set radius circles (based on a 15 minute phone call) at first glance informs him how his county is one of the most expensive.
+The circles also inform him that his county is not alone.
+This is confirmed by the circle's color indicating the phone rates are 1.5x greater than the states overall average for 32 counties.
 - He thinks about all the other families impacted the same way he has.
 Some even rely upon a radio show to communicate with their loved ones.
-He *compares* a radio station's broadcast reach to incarceration facilities in a secondary map and employees its **zoom**
+He *compares* a radio station's broadcast reach to incarceration facilities in a secondary map, employing the link to see an enlarged view.
-- He views graphs that show Kentucky's incarceration rates have continued to increase since 1978 and almost a 3rd of the incarcerated of Kentucky are in local jails.
+- He views a graph explaining how Erica is not alone in being subject to all of the phone calls despite not being convicted yet.
 - He views a graph that shows people in prisons (already found guilty) have lower phone rates (thanks to the FCC caps) than his sister who has to wait until her court date for sentencing.
+- He views a graphs that shows almost a 3rd of the incarcerated of Kentucky are in local jails.
+- In a secondary map, he *associates* the relationship between incarceration facilities existing in a rural county and the hardship this poses for meeting face to face encouraging persons to utilize the phone system.
-- On a secondary map, he *associates* the shear number of incarceration facilities and their large populations **retrieved** by popup.
-Finding them to be unbelievable; a literal captive market.
+- On a secondary map, he *associates* the shear number of incarceration facilities in KY Finding them to be unbelievable; a literal captive market.
-- In a secondary map, he *associates* the relationship between incarceration facilities existing in a rural county that **retrieves** via label the significantly lower median incomes and the hardship this poses.
-- In a secondary map he *identifies* the % of county populations actually incarcerated and employees **zoom**.
+- In a secondary map he *identifies* the % of county populations actually incarcerated and how many people in a county are subject to these rates and fees.

 Chris concludes it's a pervasive problem.
-So he uses the contact links I provide on the map site for his state legislature and starts writing emails with documentation from my site and asks them to work with contracting authorities, public utilities commissions, the FCC and Congress to battle the unfair treatment.
+So he uses the internet to find contact links for his state legislature and starts writing emails with documentation from my site and asks them to work with contracting authorities, public utilities commissions, the FCC and Congress to battle the unfair treatment.

-He also knows if he wants anything to change faster it has to start local and begins with the next local election for the county Jailer (contact link also found on my site) and wants to know his stance on the predatory contracts and kickbacks he learned about from this map.
+He also knows if he wants anything to change faster it has to start local and begins with the next local election for the county Jailer and wants to know his stance on the predatory contracts and kickbacks he learned about from this map.

  ## Part IV: Data Processing & Storage
- All csv data files used to create the maps available for download.
+ All csv data files and geojson's used to create the maps available for download in the associated data folder.

  **Visual 1 2018 Phone Rates Map**
  Data compiled into a single csv no additional processing necessary besides dynamically in landing page creation.

  **Visuals 2-3**
  Geolocated facilities reached by WMMT Radio station for its "Calls from Home" program in QGIS 3.16 and exported png saved in graphics folder to load during landing page creation.
-Still png from documentary youtube video saved in graphics folder and click event connected to redirect to youtube video.
+A still png from documentary youtube video saved in graphics folder and click event connected to redirect to youtube video.

  **Visuals 4-6**
  Are images that downloaded and stored in a graphics folder to load during landing page creation.